What is a Solenoid?

 - Magnetic force: The magnetic force generated by an AC solenoid is also a function of the current and the number of turns in the coil.
 As the current decreases due to increased resistance, the magnetic force will decrease, similar to the behavior in DC solenoids.

 - Heating and cooling: AC solenoids may also experience heating due to eddy currents and hysteresis losses in the magnetic core, in addition to the I²R losses in the coil.
-These additional heating mechanisms can contribute to the overall temperature rise of the solenoid.
+These additional heating mechanisms can contribute to the solenoid's overall temperature rise.

 Solenoid valve force equilibrium